Winipedia/pyrig/README.md

 This means if you have multiple packages that depend on pyrig, all their config files will be automatically initialized.

+**Subclass Behavior**: If you subclass an existing `ConfigFile` (e.g., to customize pyrig's built-in configs), only your most specific subclass will be executed.
+Parent classes that have been subclassed are automatically excluded from execution, preventing duplicate config file creation.

 **Note**: The configs.py file must exist.
 Deleting config files is pointless as they will be recreated by the create-root hook or by pytest session fixture.

 #### `pkg/dev/artifacts/builder/builder.py`